 The New York Times‘ Jodi Kantor and Megan Twohey piece finally blowing the lid off Harvey Weinstein’s not-so-secret other life was published on October 5th.
 It was followed by the Ronan Farrow article in The New Yorker on October 10th.

 I called for women who had victims of sexual predation in the entertainment industry to come forward saying, ‘me too’ on October 10th.

 Alyssa Milano ignited the world wide firestorm known as the #MeToo movement on the 15th of October.

-So what was I posting online in the time between the breaking of the Weinstein story and Ms. Milano’s tweet on the 15th?
-(Exactly not a single soul has ever asked.)
+So what else was I posting online in the time between the breaking of the Weinstein story and Ms. Milano’s tweet on the 15th?
+(Exactly not a single solitary soul has ever asked.)

 Here are some excerpts.
 I’m posting them to provide some context as to who I am and what I was thinking in the time period after this story broke but before #MeToo blindsided the world just days later.
 (I’m sure I’m dreaming now but should any legitimate news source require links to the original locations of these rants, I will gladly provide those.)

 (I’ve trimmed these and also removed the cursing.
 That took hours. 😉

 Harvey Weinstein’s most egregious behaviors are only the tip of the iceberg is now, finally, a truth being said out loud.